top of page

 Learning Journeys

-During the time that your child is with us, we carry out observations, record information and take photographs of them while they are playing and joining in activities.
+During the time that your child is at Highmore Hedgehogs, we carry out observations, record information and take photographs of them while they are playing and joining in activities.

-At hedgehogs, we use a system of electronic learning journals called Tapestry.
-This allows us to record and track childrens learning and can be shared with parents in ‘real time’, through secure emails.
-Parents will be able to add their own comments and photographs and contribute valuable information to their child’s learning journal.
+We use an electronic learning journal called Tapestry.
+This allows us to record and track children’s learning and can be shared with parents in ‘real time’, through a secure app.
+Parents will be able to add their own comments and photographs and contribute towards the journal.

 Assessment & Progress